What is Hospitality Tax (H-Tax)?

 If your organization, project, program, or event received an H-tax grant in the current year and your request is for an amount larger than that award amount, please explain specifically how the requested increase will result in increased positive community impact of the project, program, or event.

-• Recommendation presented to City Council on Monday May 14.
+• Recommendation will then be presented to City Council

 What are the eligibility requirements?